acolytec3/serverless-sdk-aws-lambda-s3-starter/README.md

 ## Setup

 - Follow [these instructions](https://www.serverless.com/framework/docs/getting-started/) to set up Serverless SDK
+- Ensure you set up an app and service on the Serverless SDK dashboard as described above
 - Clone the repo
-- Copy the `env.example.json` and rename to `env.offline.json`
+- Copy `env.example.json` and rename to `env.offline.json`
-    - Configure any port/server settings as desired
 - Copy `env.example.json` to `env.dev.json`
 - `npm i`

 ## Configuration

-In `serverless.yml`
-- Add the org, app name, and service name from your Serverless Dashboard
+This repo uses [Mustache](https://mustache.github.io/) for setting up config options so update appropriate fields in `env.offline.json` and `env.dev.json`.
+At a minimum, update the `org`, `app`, and `service` fields to match the corresponding values you created on the Serverless dashboard.
 ## Usage

 - For local testing